Musings on craft versus intuition…

 And you know what?
 They may be right.
 Er, to a point.

-They’re certainly right about one thing: there’s undeniable magic in the songwriting process, from the emergence of an idea, to the shaping it into a presentable form, to the audience’s reaction.
-If you consistently get from the start of that process (a strong idea) through to the end (unqualified audience enjoyment) without ever once being conscious of any technical aspects of songwriting, I would urge you not to change a thing!
+They’re certainly right about one thing: the magic in the songwriting process, from the birth of an idea, to the shaping it into a presentable form, to the audience’s reaction.
+If you consistently get from the start of that process (a strong idea) through to the end (unqualified audience enjoyment) without ever once being conscious of any technical aspects of songwriting, I would tell you to not change a thing!
 You don’t need me to tell you how you might improve your songs.
 You need a manager, booking agent, producer, and maybe a stylist, bodyguard, and limo driver (I’m not being flippant: you are blessed, and the world needs more songwriters like you).